lucastheis/compression-server/README.md

 # 10. Create more servers

 To create additional servers, create a copy of `cloudrun-cpu0.sh` and repeat steps 5 to 9.

+# 11. Results server

+Reserve a second external IP for the server which reports results in JSON format and name the IP `clic2019-results`.
+Edit `cloudrun-results.sh` accordingly.

+Start the server with `./cloudrun-results.sh`.